monicawidmann/monicawidmann.github.io/_pages/research.md

 ## Policy Briefs

-“The Historical Continuation of Impartial Aid Distribution in Iraq”, Luskin Center for History and Policy, with Philip Hoffman and Lily Hindy
+“Skewed Recovery: Minority Assistance Programs to Iraq in Historical Perspective”, Luskin Center for History and Policy, with Philip Hoffman and Lily Hindy